Transforming a blank page is the essence of art.

 One aspect I was keen to emphasise, was the underwater lighting and the colours it caught as the water cascades over the pool edge.
 You can see the form emerging in the full image below.

 At this point it would appear I got carried away and didn’t take many more photos.
 Might have been due to visitors or I was just enjoying the process.
-Ignore the top right photo in this image, thats for another piece which I’ll be sharing at a later date.
+Ignore the top right photo in this image, that’s for another piece which I’ll be sharing in another post.

 Onto the final, and quite possibly the best bit.
 Removing the masking fluid.
 Peeling it off to reveal the white paper underneath is the point when the whole image seems to come into focus.
 You might have spotted I was back at Claydon.